Kilkenny College: Coat of arms

 The school's coat of arms is inherited from the Butler family.
 The escutcheon (shield) and crest in use today are almost identical to those formally described in Burke's Peerage.
 Butler's heraldric supporters (termed dexter and sinister) do not appear on the school's coat of arms.
 The Butler family motto ("Comme Je Trouve"), originally appearing on the crest, now appears below the school's shield.

 The most widely used version of the school's coat of arms (the official one) has evolved with some changes.
 The silver quadrants of the escutcheon and the falcon itself have become white, the third quadrant's lion has emerged passant (walking past) while the fourth quadrant has lost its ermine (tail spots on fur).
 It's not clear if these small changes are attributable to artistic interpretation, simplified draughtsmanship (in the case of ermine) or possibly error (the lion).
-The modern coat of arms is supported by the letters "K" and "C" at the sides, and 1538, the year the college was founded at the bottom.
+The modern coat of arms is supported by the letters "K" and "C" at the sides, and 1538, the year the college was founded at the top.